wp-plugins/lexi/readme.txt

 * Add 16 if you want to not show the RSS icon (this is the RSS link too).
 * Add 32 if you want to show the author.
 * Add 64 if you want to show the date.
+* Add 128 if you want to paginate the results.

 If you want to use the title given by the RSS, use `[lexi: configuration, rss, max_items]` or `lexiRSS($configuration, $rss, false, $max_items)`.